How Can I Rank Higher on Google Maps?

 To embed a Google Map on your website, search for your business name in Google Maps.
 Click on the three lines next to your business name and click “Share or Embed Map” as shown in the photo below.
 Copy and paste the link on your business’s contact page.

-5. Optimize the Listing Description
+5. Optimize Your Listing Description

 Your Google Maps listing has a character limit, but instead of putting a superfluous description, you should include local SEO keywords that describe your business.
 For example, instead of “great realtor offering exemplary customer service” write “Dallas realtor with best rates” or something similar.